Certificate in Juvenile Justice Youth Development

 Evaluate Social and Biological Influences on Youth Behavior

-The certificate emphasizes the role of social and biological factors in adolescent behavior.
-Students learn to assess how influences like family dynamics, peer pressure, and biological development affect youth, preparing them to create supportive and preventive strategies in their roles.
+The certificate examines how social and biological factors influence adolescent behavior.
+Participants learn to assess elements such as family dynamics, peer pressure, and biological development, preparing them to create effective support and prevention strategies.

 Prepare to Address Youth Issues Within Justice and Community Programs

-Students can respond to youth issues in various settings, including justice, school, and community programs.
-Through case studies and project-based learning, students will prepare to effectively develop programs and interventions that address the unique needs of at-risk youth.
+Students develop skills to address challenges faced by youth in justice systems, schools, and community settings.
+Through case studies and practical projects, they learn to design effective programs and interventions tailored to the needs of at-risk youth.

 Real-World Applications